• Skip to main content

 • While the crust is baking, make the ganache.
 Heat the heavy cream in a pan over medium heat until it is hot but not yet bubbling.
 Pour it over the chocolate and stir until combined.
 Allow the ganache to cool.

-• Spoon the ganache into the bottom of the pie crust and smooth out.
+• Spoon the ganache into the bottom of the cooled pie crust and smooth it out.
 Place the pie in the fridge so the ganache can set while you make the whipped topping and peanut butter filling.

 Make the Peanut Butter Filling